 How much does assisted living cost per month in South Carolina?

-Most assisted living communities in South Carolina range between $4,800 and $5,400 per month, with a statewide median near $5,100 per month.
+Most assisted living communities in South Carolina range between $4,300 and $6,400 per month, with a statewide median near $5,350 per month based on the CareScout 2025 Cost of Care Survey.

-South Carolina typically falls below the national average for assisted living costs due to lower operating expenses and moderate real estate values.
+Is South Carolina below the national average for assisted living?

 What is the most expensive region in South Carolina for assisted living?